Are these on your fitness list?

 Financial review as a test of financial fitness

-There are many aspects of financial fitness such as emergency savings, debt to income, retirement savings.
+There are many aspects of financial fitness such as emergency savings, debt to income, and retirement savings.
 Rather than get a financial review some people are confident they can do it themselves.
 Do they?
 More importantly, do you?
 Often we need a coach or personal trainer to make us accountable to ourselves.

 - Do you have 3 to 6 months of cash reserves in case of an emergency?